 Skip it and you'll rebuild the same agent three times.
 Run it and the build collapses into one clean conversation.

 Cron, hook, slash command, heartbeat.
-I'll show you the four triggers and which one to pick first.
+I walk through the four triggers and which one to pick first.

 It makes every other skill in the project smarter.
 I won't ship without it.